priyanshap/ai-reliability-judge/README.md

 - **Oumi** – Reliability scoring and evaluation logic for LLM/VLM agents.
 - **Together AI** – Model provider for running realistic agent tasks.
 - **CodeRabbit** – Code review bot that keeps PRs clean and open‑source friendly.

+## Engineering workflow (Captain Code)
+- All changes go through GitHub pull requests reviewed by **CodeRabbit**.
+- The evaluation pipeline lives in `lib/evaluator.ts`, making it easy for AI agents like Cline to extend.
+- Main branch stays clean and production-ready for the Vercel deployment.

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).